This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Cookies.
 Cookies are relatively flat and usually require only one egg.
 Flax eggs will work well here!

 - Brownies.
-If you love a brownie with a gooey center, then flax eggs will work here, too.
+If you love a brownie with a gooey center, then flax eggs will work just as well here.
 They don’t provide as much rise and structure as eggs, but they usually hold a brownie recipe together.
 (If a recipe calls for two eggs, check out my other egg substitutes.)

 - Recipes that call for all-purpose flour.
 Wheat flour and all-purpose flour contain gluten, which makes them both very forgiving in recipes.
 Flax eggs will usually work well in muffins and breads made with regular white flour.